Membrane, Regen (1996)

 31e: konzertante Installation mit 8 Glasröhren (2002), ca. 18' > Partitur, deutsch > listen (sample 1) > listen (sample 2)

 are outdoor pieces where different membranes are presented to the rain; while Weiss/Weisslich 31e

-is a concert installation with wet fabrics dripping on amplified glass tubes.
+is a solo concert piece with wet fabrics dripping on amplified glass tubes; and Weiss/Weisslich 31f

 is the project of rain shelters in public places.
 The roofs of the shelters are of differently resonant materials.

 Usually one shelter creates one pitch, and sequences of shelters produce melodies or tonal fields while you hop from one shelter to the other in order not to become too wet in between.
 But there exist also versions with encased metal roofs, producing different pitches, similar to steel drums.